timray674/website-content/post/google-analytics-api-nodejs/index.md

 tags: node
 ---

-> Note: I just noticed uBlock Origin blocks the images on this post, because they have the `analytics` word in the path.
-So make sure you disable it for this page, to see the images 🖼.
-I don't have ads.
-You can still follow along without them, but it's better with them of course :)
+> Note: uBlock Origin blocks the images on this post, because they have the `analytics` word in the path.
+So make sure you disable it for this page, to see the images 🖼

 In this post I'm going to show some examples of using the Google Analytics API with [Node.js](/nodejs/).